 A Urogynecologist can diagnose and treat a variety of pelvic health disorders.
-With a comprehensive medical history and physical examination, which emphasizes the woman's gynecological and urinary systems, your physician will help to identify the right treatment plan for you.
+With a comprehensive medical history and physical examination, your physician will help to identify the right treatment plan for you.

 A focused physical examination will assess the vaginal area including the support of your pelvic organs.
 After your initial exam, your physician may recommend specialized testing or medical treatment if appropriate.